 Real stories of U.S.-China interactions across many sectors of society and showcases life in China today.
 We also explore the human stories, history, culture, and prejudices that lead to the diversity of perceptions that Asian Americans and all Americans might have about China.

 Important facets of life for Asian Americans – it brings to light diverse stories of fellow Americans with an Asian heritage, and it also provides information on modern China and how the current perception of China is affecting Asians in America.

-This Discovery Series is a multi-part, multimedia programming initiative with videos and discussions to engage a wide variety of people.
+This video series is a multi-part, multimedia programming initiative with videos and discussions to engage a wide variety of people.
 The goal is to provide a more nuanced and in-depth understanding of the contemporary issues affecting Asian Americans and U.S.-China relations.

 Asian Americans comprise one of the fastest growing groups in America and this is an exciting time in American history.
 We aim to reframe the conversation around, and therefore the perception of, Asian Americans from being a group separate and distinct from the rest of America to one that is recognized as a vital part of the fabric of the American experience.

 Voices, Visibility, and Vision: Lifting the Fog Around China and Asian Americans

 An introduction to 1990 Institute’s video series that examines the perceptions of Asian Americans and China, and how China affects all Americans.